 Applicants may not have an active FDRC award at the time of proposal submission and may receive no more than two awards every five years.

-The regular FDRC application cycle requires applicants send their documents to ospr AT_TOWSON no later than 1 pm on the first Thursday of the spring semester.
+The regular FDRC application cycle requires applicants submit their application form by 1 PM on the first Thursday of the spring semester.

 If additional resources are made available, a second funding cycle will be announced via the OSPR Newsletter and TU Today.